klahnakoski/jsImport/README.md

 With the JS out of the HTML, each JS file is only responsible for importing the JS it needs.

+**Cycles allowed**

+Dependency cycles is allowed: Ambiguity of import order is left to the individual modules to manage.
+This only becomes an issue in the most convoluted code.

 **Simple call structure**